ANeuronI/Sign-language/README.md

 The hybrid approach leverages both the sequential modeling power of LSTMs and the parallelizable, long-range dependency modeling of transformers, resulting in more accurate translations.

+hybrid model need some improvement, it's not performing that well.

 ## Decoding model
 The project implements multiple decoding strategies for generating translations: